TMikna/Game-of-Amazons/README.md

 # Game-of-Amazons

-This branch is the first version, made using alfa-beta search and very simple evaluation function

 Minimalistic UI implementation of game of amazons https://en.wikipedia.org/wiki/Game_of_the_Amazons SFML used for UI, thus running it needs to set up the library.
 I have followed this tutorial to do so on my Visual Studio 2019: https://youtu.be/YfMQyOw1zik